 Seriously Hydrating Overnight Hair Mask Benefits

 We’ll be using up to three ingredients for this DIY overnight hair mask.
 The first two are oils that you probably already have in your pantry; coconut and olive oil.
+Both have a ton of great fatty acids which are great for hair.
 Coconut oil is known for hydrating so when you add it to your hair and scalp it can help to hydrate the hair follicles creating more shine, softness and luster.
 It also helps to strengthen the follicle decreasing breakage and split ends.
 If you’re trying to grow your hair out and want to extend your visits to the salon, I recommend doing this DIY hair mask once a month.
 This will help get you through the extra weeks in between a cut that can allow your hair to grow longer.

-Lastly, egg yolks.
 I’m torn on using this overnight, which is why I leave it as optional below.
 If you’re doing just an hour or so of this natural mask, definitely add this in.
 Egg yolks are packed with b vitamins like Biotin.
 You know those popular biotin pills you buy for hair growth?
 It’s all packed into egg yolks too.
 So whether you add it to your scalp, or increase your egg consumption at breakfast time, you can help stimulate growth for long hair.
-Egg yolks also contain folate, vitamin A and vitamin D. These vitamins may help stronger healthier hair according to the experts.
+Egg yolks also contain a lot of vitamins and minerals.
+Just a few include folate, vitamin A and vitamin D. Plus, lots of great fatty acids in addition to the oils.
+These vitamins and minerals may help stronger healthier hair according to the experts.

 What You Need